boochow/Waves2/README.md

 ## Parameters

-- The shape parameter increases the number of times the waveform is repeated in one cycle.
+- The shape parameter shortens the actual playing time of a single waveform.

 - The shift shape parameter decreases the amplitude of the repeated waves.

 - "wave" is to select one from pre-defined 89 waveforms.

-- "ShapeMod Intensity" determines how the inner evelope changes the shape parameter.
+- "ShapeMod Intensity" adjusts the intensity of the inner envelope to the shape parameter.

-- "Mod Attack" is the time length of the inner envelope's attack.
+- "Mod Attack" is the attack time of the inner envelope.

-- "Mod Decay" is the time length of the inner envelope's decay.
+- "Mod Decay" is the decay time of the inner envelope.

-- "ShapeLFO Attenuation" decreases the affection of the LFO.
+- "ShapeLFO Attenuation" decreases the intensity of the LFO.

-- "ModToAmp Intensity" increases the affection of the inner envelope to the amplitude of the sound.
+- "ModToAmp Intensity" increases the intensity of the inner envelope to the amplitude of the sound.